MenheraBot/MenheraVanGOgh/README.md

 ## 🔥 | Running

-To run MenheraPicasso, you need to have [Docker](https://www.docker.com/) in your machine.
+To run Menhera Van GOgh, you need to have [Docker](https://www.docker.com/) in your machine.
 You have two options of installation, follow the one that applies to you.

 ### 🔮 | Building the Image